jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-duplex-or-standard.rst

         -   State entered after :command:`system upgrade-start` completes.

-        -   Release 20.06 system data \(for example, postgres databases\) has been exported to be used in the upgrade.
+        -   Release nn.nn system data \(for example, postgres databases\) has been exported to be used in the upgrade.

         -   Configuration changes must not be made after this point, until the